Operating Model

 Delivery Groups

-The service set is organized by how the work has to move in the field.
+The service set is organized by how the work has to move in the Galveston market.

 Galveston Coverage